March 31st 2021

 Don't worry, it's not necessarily you, unless of course, you're nursing a hangover.
 Our experts explain the hidden exercise saboteurs that reveal why your run or workout went badly and how to head them off at the pass.

 1. You’re not fully recovered from illness

-You might have heard reports about people who’ve suffered from Covid19 losing their athletic stamina for several weeks.
-Illness can alter your athletic performance for longer than you think.
+As we've seen with long-Covid, illness can alter your athletic performance for longer than you think.
 "If you are recovering from recent surgery or bacterial or viral illness then your athletic performance will most likely be reduced," says GP Dr Johanna Ward.
 "Even if you feel fine your body might still have some residual fatigue.
-We know that it takes about six weeks to make a full recovery from major surgery and the same often applies to major bacterial and viral infections such as flu, Covid19 and pneumonia.
+We know that it takes about six weeks to make a full recovery from major surgery and the same often applies to major bacterial and viral infections such as flu, Covid and pneumonia.
 Sometimes we see even more prolonged recovery times after illness.

 "There is something called post-viral fatigue that refers to a chronic sense of fatigue and energy depletion after a viral or bacterial infection," explains Dr Johanna.
 "It can take some people months or even years to recover their pre-illness energy levels.
-We are seeing with Covid19 some very prolonged recoveries with people complaining of fatigue and continued breathlessness long after their infection has resolved.
+This is what we are seeing with long-Covid; prolonged recoveries with people complaining of fatigue and continued breathlessness long after their infection has resolved.
 This will most certainly affect exercise performance and lung function.
-I had Covid19 in early March and four months later my lung function and exercise performance are still nowhere near what they used to be.”
+I had Covid in early March 2020 and four months later my lung function and exercise performance were still nowhere near what they used to be.”

 2. You’re running but not doing other exercise